-Groundbreaking for Ingham County Animal Control’s new shelter is just around the corner!
+Groundbreaking for Ingham County Animal Control’s new shelter has begun!
 Now is a critical time to make sure the facility will have everything needed for the animals and the community.
 Although the new shelter is primarily funded by the Animal Control Millage that Ingham County voters overwhelmingly approved in 2016, the project has always included a private funding component to pay for equipment not funded by the millage.
 With construction beginning in May and completion of the project expected in less than a year, fundraising is in high gear!

 The Ingham County Animal Shelter Fund (ASF) has a fundraising goal of $300,000 to contribute toward the new shelter.
 ASF has been quietly raising money for the project for several years.
 On March 24, 2018, ASF kicked off the public – and final – phase of the capital campaign.
 ASF proudly announced that the $125,000 mark of the campaign has been reached!